cristianscheid/magento2-weather-widget/README.md

 ![config](.github/config.png)

 Once you enable the module by setting `Enabled` to `Yes`, configuration options will appear.
 Simply choose your preferred measurement units and select the parameters you want displayed on the widget.
 After you've configured everything, click `Save Config` to apply your settings.
+Finally, go to the frontend page of your Magento store and refresh the page to see the Weather Widget in action.